Langdon D. Neal, Chairman

-- For those who missed the mail-in voter registration deadline.
+- For those who miss the Feb.
+18 mail-in voter registration deadline.

-- Requires going to Election Board, 69 W. Washington St., 6th Floor
+- Requires coming to Election Board, 69 W. Washington St., 6th Floor

 - Voters need at least two forms of identification, at least one of which shows the address of their new/updated registration.

-- Also open to those who need to change name or address.
+- Also open to those who need to update their name or address.

 - After registering, "grace period" participants vote during the same visit.

-- Chicagoans registered at addresses in the Second Congressional Disrict may use any Early Voting site in the City.
+- Voters registered in Chicago may use any Early Voting site in the City.